 Seeing God in every person is straight out of New Age paganism.
 The downward spiral path Catholicism descends to each day is not shocking.
 When a truth is being sacrificed for a lie, a time will soon come when there are no more truths left.
 In case you are wondering how effortlessly the pope could officially import Hinduism into his system, Newman’s development of doctrine theory provided the ground.

 Before Cardinal Newman embraced Catholicism, he had written some works attacking it, so when he converted and made his work on development public, not everyone was excited.
 In fact, some Catholics received his book with suspicion and dismissed his theory as a threat to Catholic orthodoxy.
-Although his hypothesis was crafted to explain the huge disparity between early church beliefs and Roman Catholicism, it could also justify a forsaking of Catholic doctrines for modernist ideas.
+Although his hypothesis was crafted to explain the huge disparity between early church beliefs and Roman Catholicism, it could also justify a departure from Catholic doctrines to modernist ideas.

 This resulted in a controversy which made Pope Pius X issue an encyclical on September 4, 1907, to condemn “evolutionary” principles that may alter Rome’s dogmas.
 At the risk of losing their position, Rome’s clergy were made to swear an Oath Against Modernism: